oapicf/endoflife.date-api-clients/clients/go/generated/docs/DefaultAPI.md

 )

 func main() {
-	product := "product_example" // string | Product URL as per the canonical URL on the endofife.date website cycle := "cycle_example" // string | Release Cycle for which the details must be fetched.
+	product := "product_example" // string | Product URL as per the canonical URL on the endofife.date website. cycle := "cycle_example" // string | Release Cycle for which the details must be fetched.
 Any slash character in the cycle name will be replaced with dashes.
 For example FreeBSD's releng/14.0 becomes releng-14.0.

 	configuration := openapiclient.NewConfiguration()